 Assault is defined as any unlawful and intentional act or omission:

-· which inspires belief or fear in a person that such impairment of their physical integrity is immediately to occur.
+· which inspires belief or fear in a person that such impairment of their physical integrity will immediately occur.

 Criminal defamation